-Mumbai style Pav Bhaji is a lipsmackingly delicious mashup of spicy potatoes and veggies served with dinner rolls.
+Mumbai Pav Bhaji is a lipsmackingly delicious mashup of spicy potatoes and mixed veggies served with dinner rolls.
 It is a very popular street food from Mumbai possibly after Vada Pav and is super easy to make.
 This Instant Pot Pav Bhaji Recipe tastes exactly like the one you get in Mumbai.

 What is Pav Bhaji ?

 Pav Bhaji is a very popular street food in India and more prominently in Mumbai.
 Pav is the bread or dinner rolls served with the Bhaji, which is a spicy mashup of lots of veggies and potatoes.
 This thick spicy curry of cooked veggies garnished with a dollop of butter, onions, cilantro, and lemon juice is served with Pav / Dinner Rolls.
 If you’ve never had it before, it’s a must try and believe me you it’s hard not to fall in love with it.
 It’s super yum!

 Although it’s popular all across India, but you get the best Pav Bhaji in Mumbai.
 Growing up in Mumbai, I relished it all the time.
 So I often make it because it’s yum , a family favorite and always a hit.
 Here are some reasons why I make Pav Bhaji often

 - It’s loaded with the goodness of lots of veggies.